-My tour of Batanes was a far cry from my previous trips of the different places in my country.
-It lags so much behind the modernization that it does not have luxurious hotel and huge shopping malls to boast.
+My tour of Batanes was a far cry from my previous trips to the different places in my country.
+It lags so much behind the modernization that it does not have luxurious hotels and huge shopping malls to boast.
 But while it is devoid of modern amenities, the island province emanates charm that soothes, mesmerizes and captivates.
-Now, that we are in our last leg of our tour, we will savor every minute to feast on another breathtaking sights and to capture memorable memories.
+Now, that we are in our last leg of our tour, we will savor every minute to feast on other breathtaking sights and to capture memorable memories.

 We had experienced the irresistible charm of North Batan yesterday, the shortest tour that we did it in four hours only.
 We were advised to visit it first as it was less overwhelming.
 Read my story here->North Batan Tour in Batanes: Stunning Places to Explore

 This morning, we set foot in Sabtang Island, our most anticipated tour.
 We were back to the distant past as we strolled in two tranquil villages dotted with centuries-old stone houses.
 Read my story here-Sabtang Island, Batanes: Exploring its Captivating Beauty

 South Batan Tour is our second most anticipated tour.
 This will again lead us to another worthy journey to “Breathtaking Batanes”.
 This tour covers the three municipalities of Batanes-Ivana, Uyugan, and Mahatao.
 We will be squeezing 19 tourist spots on a half-day tour.

 1. San Jose de Ivana Church or Ivana Church